Civil defense siren: Denmark

-There are 1,078 electronic warning sirens have been installed in Denmark by HSS Engineering.
+There are 1,078 electronic warning sirens have been installed in Denmark by HSS Engineering and were actually license built Whelen WPS 2800 sirens.
 The sirens are placed on the tops of buildings or on masts.
 This warning system makes it possible to warn the populations of all urban areas with more than 1,000 inhabitants.
 This means that about 80% of Denmark's population can be warned using stationary sirens.
 The remaining 20% are warned by mobile sirens mounted on police cars.
 The function of the sirens is tested every night, but does not produce any sound.
 Once every year, on the first Wednesday of May at 12:00, the sirens are tested with sound.

 Finland

-A general alarm consists of a repeating 1-minute sound, made up of tones that ascend for 7 seconds and descend for 7 seconds.
-The end of danger is signaled by a 1-minute continuous tone.
+A general alarm consists of a repeating one-minute sound, made up of tones that ascend for seven seconds and descend for seven seconds.
+The end of danger is signaled by a one-minute continuous tone.
 Warning sirens are tested on the first Monday of every month at noon.
-The testing alarm is shorter than the general alarm (only lasting for 7 or 14 seconds) and may be a flat tone.
-The sirens are tested on the first Monday of every month at 12:00.
+The testing alarm is shorter than the general alarm (only lasting for seven or fourteen seconds) and may be a flat tone.
+The system commonly uses Teho-Ulvo sirens, which are electronic and are powered by horn loudspeaker arrays.
+They are known for their very distinctive wind-ups and wind-downs.